Full transparency, this hot matcha latte recipe is not a recipe; it’s more of a method.

 Before we dive into ingredient recommendations and mixing methods for this matcha latte, I wanted to give you a quick matcha debrief.
 If you want a full deep-dive into the world of matcha, read my matcha 101 guide here.

-It’s super important that you use a ceremonial-grade matcha, not a culinary-grade version.
-Otherwise, your matcha will be super bitter, and it’ll taste grassy.
+It’s super important to use a high quality matcha, otherwise, your matcha will be bitter and grassy.

-The key things to look for in matcha are color, texture, and taste.
-Ceremonial-grade matcha should be bright green (I’m talking super bright green) and finely sifted, not clumpy.
+The key things to look for in matcha are color and taste.
+Matcha should be bright green (I’m talking super bright green).
 Additionally, ceremonial grade matcha will have a bright and robust green tea flavor, with almost little to no bitter undernote.
-Whereas a culinary-grade matcha will be super bitter and dull green (almost army green) in color.

 I highly recommend getting your matcha from Ippodo Tea.
 Their matcha is superb, and they have a variety of matcha grades to try based on your preference.
-I love their Ummon matcha and Sayaka matcha equally.
-Pro tip, if you like the Sayaka matcha, get the 100g bag as you’ll go through it fast, and it’s a better price.
+More on that here.

 Matcha Latte Ingredients & Equipment